New iPhone or iPod

 Do the standard Apple transfer from old phone to new phone, but keep looping with old phone

-Build Loop on the new phone:
+Build Loop on the new phone using one of these methods:

 - Open Xcode – use the same build as you used for the old phone